TobiasPSP/doneland_sources/Components/Audio/Playback/DFPlayer Mini/Prepare SD Card/README.md

     ````
     Uninstall-Module -Name DoneLandTools
     ````
 ### Testing SD Card

 The final step should be a quick test to ensure it works correctly.
-This test is important: SD Cards can wear out over time, and it is not at all uncommon for older or low quality SD Cards to not function properly:
+This test is important: SD cards can wear out over time, and it is not uncommon for older or low-quality SD cards to malfunction.

-1. On your PC, copy a number of files (i.e. images, videos, or audio files) onto your SD Card.
+1. On your PC, copy a number of files (e.g., images, videos, or audio files) onto your SD card.
-2. Eject the SD Card, wait a moment, and re-insert it.
+2. Eject the SD card, wait a moment, and then re-insert it.
-3. Copy the files from your SD Card into a temporary folder.
+3. Copy the files from your SD card into a temporary folder.
 Open the files to ensure they are intact.

-## 2. Copying Audio Files On SD Card
+## 2. Copying Audio Files Onto the SD Card

-Next, copy the audio files you want *DFPlayer Mini* to play to your Micro SD Card.
-You have a number of options how to name them and where to place them.
+Next, copy the audio files you want *DFPlayer Mini* to play to your Micro SD card.
+You have several options for naming and organizing them.

 ### File Naming

-Audio file names must start with three- or four-digit numbers:
+Audio file names must start with a three- or four-digit number:

-* **Prefix:** *DFPlayer Mini* always only looks at the file name *prefix* which must be numerical.
+* **Prefix:** *DFPlayer Mini* only looks at the file name *prefix*, which must be numerical.
 The remainder of the file name is ignored.
 * **Number of Digits:** *DFPlayer Mini* expects either **three** or **four** digits, depending on *where* you store the file.
 * **Extension:** *DFPlayer Mini* automatically looks for the file extensions *mp3*, *wav*, and *wma*.
-So a file can be named `0001,mp3`, `0023.wav`, `1097 my song.mp3`, `0345 another song.wma`, and so on.
+So, a file can be named `0001.mp3`, `0023.wav`, `1097 my song.mp3`, `0345 another song.wma`, and so on.

 <details><summary>8.3 Filenames</summary><br/>

-Using a number as sole file name ensures that your files will always stick to the required *8.3* naming scheme: *DFPlayer Mini* can only work with file names no longer than 8 characters (plus 3 characters for the file extension).
+Using a number as the sole file name ensures that your files will always stick to the required *8.3* naming scheme: *DFPlayer Mini* can only work with file names no longer than 8 characters (plus 3 characters for the file extension).

-You *can* add additional information after the prefixing number, however this most likely extends the file name beyond 8 characters.
-Here is an example of a SD Card with a few sound effects in the subfolder `\MP3`:
+You *can* add additional information after the prefixing number, but this most likely extends the file name beyond 8 characters.
+Here is an example of an SD card with a few sound effects in the subfolder `\MP3`:

 ````
 PS C:\> dir f:\ -Recurse -File